PatrickF1/colored_man_pages.fish/README.md

 <br/>

-This plugin installs a fish function wrapper around `man` that colorizes non-standard text (underlined, bold, and standout) to make browsing man pages easier and more enjoyable.
+This plugin installs a fish function wrapper around `man` that colorizes styled text (specifically underlined, bold, and standout) to make browsing man pages easier and more enjoyable.

+The colors are added by setting environment variables that control how `less`, `man`'s default pager, processes styled text.
+Why use a wrapper to prepare environment variables when the same thing could be achieved through environment variables initialized on shell startup?
+The reason is that the environment variables used are set to escape sequences that will "overflow" into the output of other commands reading environment variables.
+See this [Stackoverflow question](https://unix.stackexchange.com/questions/87261/getting-unexpected-colorized-output-on-several-commands).
 This idea was first inspired by [Arch Linux wiki](https://wiki.archlinux.org/index.php/Color_output_in_console#Using_less).

 <img alt="colored man page for less" src="./images/less-man-page.png">